-The students are expected to attend every class session scheduled for each course in which they enroll.
-Students who miss a class must arrange with the instructor to take any examination or complete any make-up work at an alternate time.
+USV students are expected to attend a significant portion of every class session scheduled for each course in which they enroll.
+A significant portion is defined as one-half of the class session or more.
+Students who miss a class or attend less than one-half of the class session must arrange with the instructor to take any examination or complete any make-up work at an alternate time.
 The following are the attendance policies that apply to all students:

-- A student who does not attend an individual class for 14 consecutive calendar days may be withdrawn from the class by the University.
+- A student who does not attend an individual class or does not attend a significant portion of the class session for 14 consecutive calendar days may be withdrawn from the class by the University.
 A withdrawal ("W") grade will be given if withdrawal occurs on or prior to the last day to withdraw deadline.
-A withdrawal after the last day to withdraw will be assigned a withdrawal fail ("WF") grade. - A student who is absent from all classes for 14 consecutive calendar days may be withdrawn from the University and subject to the refund policies.
+A withdrawal after the last day to withdraw will be assigned the letter grade that was earned. - A student who is absent from all classes for 14 consecutive calendar days may be withdrawn from the University and subject to the refund policies.
 For each registered course, a withdrawal ("W") grade will be given if withdrawal occurs on or prior to the last day to withdraw deadline.
-A withdrawal after the last day to withdraw will be assigned a withdrawal fail ("WF") grade for each registered course.
+A withdrawal after the last day to withdraw will be assigned the letter grade that was earned for each registered course.